lukasturcani/cheatsheets/docker.rst

 and the ``-t`` option allocates a pseudo-tty.
 The ``--rm`` option removes the container when it exits.

-Create a New Conatiner from an Image which has an Entrypoint and enter it
+Create a New Container from an Image which has an Entrypoint and enter it
 =========================================================================